-Points the Contractor incurs due to issues of non-compliance accumulate over a rolling twelve (12)-month schedule.
 As an incentive for compliance with the provisions of this contract, the Department at its own discretion may deduct one point from the Contractor's total point bank, for each quarter no punitive compliance action is taken against the Contractor.
-This deduction of points shall not result in the refund of any financial penalties previously imposed, but will only impact the Contractor's total point bank with regard to compliance actions going forward.
+This deduction of points will not result in the refund of any financial penalties previously imposed, but will only impact the Contractor's total point bank with regard to compliance actions going forward.